mm80843/T3.5/docs/Benef/PBN__Benef_543.md

 # __Assessing effectiveness and impact of measures__

-## Name of the Benefit

-Evaluation of prevention and mitigation measures guides response effort, assesses impact on different groups, and informs transition to post-pandemic phase

 ## Description of Benefits pertaining to Beneficiaries

 * [Learn from experience, improve response, and enhance preparedness for future pandemics](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_595.md)